 Some of Andy’s most memorable piping experiences include winning the Worlds in Novice Juvenile with Bucksburn and the Grade 3 Scottish Championships with Deeside.
 Pipe band is also how he met his wife Fiona who also now plays with Culter.

 Andy was pipe major for the band in the 2023 and 2024 seasons.
-Andy says the best thing about being pipe major is watching the band and individual players grow in ability and confidence, and that teaching is his real reason for taking on the role.
-He says the worst thing about being pipe major is not being listened to.
-Ultimately, his aims for Culter going forward are growth, sustainability, and trophies!
+Andy says the best thing about being pipe major was watching the band and individual players grow in ability and confidence, and that teaching is his real reason for taking on the role.
+Andrew now serves as our band manager.

 Fiona comes from Benbecula in the Outer Hebrides.
 She started learning the chanter in 2003 after her father bought her a chanter and said she had no choice but to play it!
 Fiona was fortunate to be taught by Donald Bàn MacDonald, a highly regarded piper from the area.